 Alice Gets Smarter

 In addition to recommending curated resources to the individual user based on their profile, Alice is also constantly learning about the entrepreneurs she advises by collecting data about the user’s goals, needs, resource ratings, and behaviors.
-For example, if a user rarely clicks on “events” but seems to be very interested in tools that help develop a marketing strategy.
+For example, if a user rarely clicks on “events” but seems to be very interested in tools that help develop a marketing strategy, Alice will suggest more marketing resources.
 This data is then filtered by demographics that include age, gender, industry, location and stage of growth.
 In the near future, Alice’s recommendations and predictions will come from a diverse set of data points to provide the most personalized experience possible.

 Alice’s machine learning algorithms will make observations based on a very large number of use cases and be able to detect patterns like this one, and the many others that will emerge.
 As Alice gets more users that use the platform, the algorithms will make more observations and become smarter.